PHP

 PHP, ASP.NET, and JSP are all server-side scripting languages that are commonly used for web development.
 However, they have different syntax and features.
 PHP is open-source and can run on a wide range of web servers, while ASP.NET and JSP are proprietary and are typically used with specific web servers such as IIS or Tomcat.

-- Snippet from Wikipedia: PHP
+Snippet from Wikipedia: PHP

-PHP is a general-purpose scripting language geared toward web development.
+PHP is a general-purpose scripting language geared towards web development.
 It was originally created by Danish-Canadian programmer Rasmus Lerdorf in 1993 and released in 1995.
-The PHP reference implementation is now produced by The PHP Group.
-PHP was originally an abbreviation of Personal Home Page, but it now stands for the recursive initialism PHP: Hypertext Preprocessor.
+The PHP reference implementation is now produced by the PHP Group.
+PHP was originally an abbreviation of Personal Home Page, but it now stands for the recursive acronym PHP: Hypertext Preprocessor.

-PHP code is usually processed on a web server by a PHP interpreter implemented as a module, a daemon or as a Common Gateway Interface (CGI) executable.
-On a web server, the result of the interpreted and executed PHP code – which may be any type of data, such as generated HTML or binary image data – would form the whole or part of an HTTP response.
-Various web template systems, web content management systems, and web frameworks exist which can be employed to orchestrate or facilitate the generation of that response.
-Additionally, PHP can be used for many programming tasks outside the web context, such as standalone graphical applications and robotic drone control.
+PHP code is usually processed on a web server by a PHP interpreter implemented as a module, a daemon or a Common Gateway Interface (CGI) executable.
+On a web server, the result of the interpreted and executed PHP code—which may be any type of data, such as generated HTML or binary image data—would form the whole or part of an HTTP response.
+Various web template systems, web content management systems, and web frameworks exist that can be employed to orchestrate or facilitate the generation of that response.
+Additionally, PHP can be used for many programming tasks outside the web context, such as standalone graphical applications and drone control.
 PHP code can also be directly executed from the command line.

 The standard PHP interpreter, powered by the Zend Engine, is free software released under the PHP License.
 PHP has been widely ported and can be deployed on most web servers on a variety of operating systems and platforms.

-The PHP language evolved without a written formal specification or standard until 2014, with the original implementation acting as the de facto standard which other implementations aimed to follow.
-Since 2014, work has gone on to create a formal PHP specification.
+The PHP language has evolved without a written formal specification or standard, with the original implementation acting as the de facto standard that other implementations aimed to follow.

 GitHub Topics